Leadership

 James Regan

-Deputy Secretary for Workforce Development
+Deputy Secretary, Workforce Development

 James Regan was appointed by Governor Gavin Newsom to Government Operations Agency in 2023.
 Prior to his appointment, Regan served as the Assistant Deputy Director of Health Workforce Development at the Department of Health Care Access and Information where he helped manage a billion-dollar portfolio of programs to support and build the health workforce across California.
 He also led several population health initiatives and COVID-19 response efforts with the California Department of Public Health, including initiatives to support operational efficiency, policy development, and strategic use of data.
 Prior to joining state service, he managed a variety of community-based health promotion efforts in California’s Central Valley.
 Regan holds a Bachelor of Science in Biological Sciences from University of California, Merced.